-

 Although it varies depending on the person exercising, it is said that 4 to 10% of the total energy used by the body is produced from amino acids.5)However, if you continue exercising when there is little carbohydrate (glycogen) stored in your muscles, more protein and amino acids will be used to create energy (Figure 3).
 As a result, you will notice that the amount of burnt remains (called urea nitrogen) that are produced after use is increasing.
 In other words, the protein in your body that you want to maintain is being broken down and used as an energy source, so you need to be careful.

-In addition, data shows that the more intense or longer you exercise, the more amino acids your body uses up.6)7)(Figure 4) We can see that the more intense the exercise and the longer the duration, the more amino acids are used.
+Data shows that the more intense or longer you exercise, the more amino acids your body uses up.6)7)(Figure 4) We can see that the more intense the exercise and the longer the duration, the more amino acids are used.

 Figure 3